-Samsung has packed the Galaxy S20 with a wealth of features, and it can be almost overwhelming when you take your first dip into the settings menu, wondering what to alter.
+Samsung packed the Galaxy S20 phones with a wealth of features, and it can be almost overwhelming when you take your first dip into the settings menu, wondering what to alter.
 It’s even worse if there’s something you want to change, but aren’t sure exactly how to do it.
 If it’s a common alteration, we’ve got the help you need.

 Activate dark mode

 Who doesn’t want dark mode?
 It’s good for your eyes, better for the battery, and cool too.
 To switch to dark mode on the Galaxy S20, go to Settings > Display, and at the top of the screen tap the Dark option, and watch the lights go out.
 Under this, tap Dark Mode Settings to either schedule a switch to dark mode, or to set up a blue light filter to activate automatically at night.

 Switch to 120Hz refresh rate

 Out of the box, your Galaxy S20 Ultra’s screen refresh rate is 60Hz, which is great for battery life, but doesn’t stretch the stunning AMOLED screen’s ability.
 It can run at 120Hz, resulting in smoother scrolling on the web, in apps, and in certain games too.
 However, it will drain the battery faster so use it wisely.
 Switch by going to Settings > Display > Motion Smoothness.
 Tap this and select High Refresh Rate, then press Apply.